How Much Does It Cost to Build a Website for a Small Business

 How much does it cost to make a website mobile-friendly?

 Most modern themes include mobile responsiveness by default.
-If custom mobile layouts or fixes are needed, a developer may charge $500–$5,000, depending on complexity.
-COLAB DXB ensures mobile-first design across all client websites.
+If custom mobile layouts or fixes are needed, a developer may charge AED 1,800–18,400, depending on complexity.
+COLAB DXB ensures mobile-first design across all client websites, which is critical in the UAE, where mobile traffic dominates.

 Plus Icon